Feeding in the First 6 Months

 - Make meal times fun and encourage healthy food choices.

 - Be a good role model.
 Your choices influence your baby’s eating habits and attitude.

-By the time your baby is 1 year old, he or she should be learning to use a cup to drink.
+By the time your baby is 1 year old, they should be learning to use a cup.
 Baby bottles should not be used for anything other than water and shouldn’t be used at all after 18 months.
 Saying goodbye to the baby bottle can be hard, but you can make it easier.
-For information on helping your 1 to 3 year old stop using a bottle in English, Chinese, Punjabi, Spanish, and Vietnamese.
+For information on helping your 1 to 3 year old stop using a bottle use this resource: